 Relax and unwind at the plush Rapopo Plantation Resort when it's all over

 With very limited departures per year, this is a niche trip.
-It's perfect for those interested in tribal cultures, war history or volcanic landscapes – or who simply love to take the path less travelled.
+It's perfect for those interested in tribal cultures, war history, village life or volcanic landscapes – or who simply love to take the path less travelled.

 There are lots of water-based activities, so being comfortable on a boat is essential.